dmleong/manager-resources/README.md

 # How does Danielle even

 Welcome to my README!
-I realize I can be a little scary to work with, but I promise that I'm actually not here to rip your arms off.
-I want to help you!
-With that being said, I've got a few quirks that I hope I can clarify before things get weird.
+I've heard that my passion for fighting for injustice can be a bit intimidating if you don't know me, so I wrote this README in hopes to help you understand how best to work with me.
+I care deeply about the work I do and the people on my team and I want to help you be your best self and do your best work.

 ## TLDR
 I believe in doing the right thing.
 I believe in collaborative teams without bullies.
 I will help you become the best person you can be if you let me.
 I value the safety of the marginalized over the hurt feelings of the privileged.
 I'm an introvert.
 I recommend reading [Radical Candor](https://www.blinkist.com/en/books/radical-candor-en/) to understand my feelings on feedback.